 3. Provision of information to employee representatives

 (or employees) and pension scheme trustees I10

 4. Investment analyst publications I10

 5. Shareholders and persons with information

-rights outside the UK, the Channel Islands and
+rights outside the EEA I11

-the Isle of Man I11

 6. Provision of information prior to the commencement

 of an offer period or prior to the announcement

 of a firm or revised offer I11

 7. Employee communications I12

 8. Presentations and other documents I12

-20.2 Meetings and telephone calls with shareholders and others 112

-Notes on Rule 20.2
+20.2 Meetings and telephone calls with shareholders and others Notes on Rule 20.2 I12

 1. Meetings prior to the commencement of an offer

 period or prior to the announcement of a firm or

 revised offer I13

 2. Meetings following the announcement of a 110

-recommended firm offer I14
+recommended firm offer I 1 4

-3. Meetings attended by advisers only (and not also 111
+3. Meetings attended by advisers only (and not also 11.1

 by a representative of the offeror or offeree

 company) I14

-4. Telephone campaigns, meetings or calls regarding 111
+4. Telephone campaigns, meetings or calls regarding

 administrative matters and incoming investor

 relations calls I15

-5. Meetings with employee representatives 110
+5. Meetings with employee representatives 1.0

 (or employees) or pension scheme trustees I15

-20.3 Videos I15
+20.3 Videos 115

 20.5 Note on Rule 20.3 115

-Webcasts and audio-only communications I16
+Webcasts and audio-only communications 116

 20.4 Social media 116

 20.4

 20.5 Advertisements I16

-Note on Rule 20.5
+Note on Rule 20.5 - · -

 Panel consent I17

 20.6 Telephone campaigns I17

 Note on Rule 20.6

 Consent to use other callers I17

 RULE 21.
 RESTRICTIONS ON FRUSTRATING ACTION I18

 21.1 When shareholders' consent is required I18

-21.1 Notes on Rule 21.1 110
+Notes on Rule 21.1 1.0

 1. Details to be included in circular or announcement I19

 2. Material amount 120

-3. Interim dividends 120
+3. Interim dividends I21

 4. The CMA and the European Commission 121

 5. Service contracts I21

 6. Established share option schemes I21

 7. Pension schemes I21

-8. Inducement fees I2 I I22
+8. Inducement fees 122

-166